 Answer: Sand Hill Road

-11. A ______ partner (LP) in your company doesn’t have voting rights and is not involved in the day-to-day side of the business’s operations.
+11. What kind of partner (LP) in your company doesn’t have voting rights and is not involved in the day-to-day side of the business’s operations?
 They’re also not liable for the full amount of your company’s debt (they’re only on the hook for however much they’ve invested).

 Answer: Limited